-Preschool for All will give 3 and 4 year olds in Multnomah County access to free, high-quality, developmentally appropriate, culturally responsive preschool experiences.
+Preschool for All (PFA) will give 3 and 4 year olds in Multnomah County access to free, high-quality, developmentally appropriate, culturally responsive preschool experiences.
 The program is slated to grow over time, increasing the number of children and families that it serves each year.
 Families will be able to apply for slots in early 2022 and preschoolers will begin learning in September of 2022.
 All families in Multnomah County will be eligible to apply and families who currently have the least access to high-quality preschool will be prioritized for the first-available slots.

 “Preschool for All will create a preschool system that provides our children with the supportive, joyful learning environments they need to thrive, while alleviating a huge financial burden and barrier to participation in the workforce for families, and particularly for women,” said Multnomah County Commissioner Jessica Vega Pederson, who led the creation of the program.
 “It will help us retain and attract good teachers and assistant teachers by paying them a living wage, and provide culturally-specific learning options for our diverse community.”